imp444/IC_Addons/IC_BrivGemFarm_LevelUp_Extra/README.md

 * **MinLevel timeout (ms)** (default: 5000)
 Timeout before stopping the initial champion leveling.
-If set to 0, only a single leveling loop will be done before starting maximum leveling.
+If set to 0, minimum leveling will be skipped.